gioblu/PJ102/README.md

 - Select Tools->Processor->ATtiny85
 - Select Tools->Clock->PJON PJ100 modules
 - Select Tools->Burn bootloader
-- Open PJ102.ino
+- Open `PJ102.ino`
 - Upload the program
+- Insert the chip in the [PJ102](https://www.pjon-technologies.com/collections/pj100-hardware/products/pjon-sensor-102)
+- Program an Arduino with `Console.ino`
+- Connect the [PJ102](https://www.pjon-technologies.com/collections/pj100-hardware/products/pjon-sensor-102) with the arduino
+- Open the serial monitor

-The chip should be good to go.
+You should be able to communicate with the sensor.

 ### Schematic
 The circuit is quite simple and can be tested quickly on a breadboard.
 It is composed by few components such as the MCU, its clock, the voltage regulator, a couple of resistors, capacitors and obviously the DHT22.